filamentgroup/loadCSS/README.md

 ### Browser Support

-LoadCSS attempts to load a css file asynchronously in any JavaScript-capable browser.
+loadCSS attempts to load a css file asynchronously in any JavaScript-capable browser.
 However, some older browsers will block rendering while the stylesheet is loading.
 This table outlines css loading support and async loading support.

 <table>
     <tr>